chengniedotcom/chengniedotcom.github.io/_pages/research.md

 ---------------------------

 1\.
 Zhu T, Nie C, Jiang Z, Hu X (2024).
 When Do Consumers Buy during Online Promotions?
 A Theoretical and Empirical Investigation.
-Submitted for the 2nd round review at _Decision Support Systems_
+Revising for the 3rd round review at _Decision Support Systems_

 2\.
 Fang B, Nie C, Zheng Z (Eric) (2024).
 Does Blockchain Prevent Speculation?
 Evidence from an NFT Platform.
 Submitted for the 1st round review at _Journal of Management Information Systems_